Chevron falls to fourth-quarter loss on weak refining, charges

 Chevron has said it plans to spend $14 billion this year on projects and about $15 billion annually through 2025, well below the prior forecast of up to $22 billion.

+It will operate five drilling rigs in the Permian this year, down from about 20 pre-pandemic, and does not expect to boost activity there this year, Breber said.
+“We don’t think our shareholders want us to grow production in a world that has excess supplies,” Breber said.

-Rivals Exxon Mobil, ConocoPhillips, Royal Dutch Shell and BP Plc report financial results next week.
+Rivals Exxon Mobil, ConocoPhillips, Royal Dutch Shell and BP Plc report financial results an add itnext week.

 Chevron is expected to go over the results on a call with analysts later in the day.